AdamBedel/Arden-Vul/README.md

       - Light/Med/Heavy Armor = 1/2/3 slots packed, or 1/2/2 slots equipped
       - Ammo pouches + quiver = 0 slots (already accounted for with ranged weapons)
   - Normal Humans: 2 + CON HP, and deal 1d2 + STR damage with weapons. -1 to hit with all weapons.
 Level up at 100 XP.
-  - All Illusionist (adv) spells are added to the magic-user spell list.
+  - All Illusionist (adv) and Necromancer (nec) spells are added to the magic-user spell list.
   - Spell Scrolls: can be cast or scribed by an appropriate caster regardless of caster level.
 Scribing a spell to/from a spellbook or scroll takes 8 hours per book/scroll and requires an INT check for each spell.
 This can be attempted once per spell per level (or once per day if an Acolyte / Mage).
 Scribing from a scroll destroys it regardless of the outcome.
 Scribing to a scroll costs 100gp per spell level regardless of the outcome, and can only be attempted if it could be cast by the scriber.
   - Armor is renamed: chain -> lamellar, plate -> lorica segmentata